 Have a large tree with limbs over a building or do you need it thinned so that the grass will grow underneath?
 Our tree pruning crew would be glad to help!
 We do most of our pruning by climbing the tree; however we also have a lift we can use when it is needed.
 We prune both large and small trees.

 We can help protect your trees in many ways.
-Pin Oak trees can suffer from lack of Iron.
+Pin Oak trees can suffer from lack of Iron (iron chlorosis).
 This is very treatable with injections.
+Sycamores and other trees can suffer from anthracnose; this can also be treated by injections (see video above).
 There are also many pests that can be prevented by injections and sprays.
 These include Emerald Ash Borer, Bagworms, and Spider Mites.
 If you are concerned about the health of your tree, feel free to call us and ask for Nick!

 Generally, in the Midwest, people are blessed with a “do it yourself” mentality which in situations like this can save them a lot of money.
 However, one aspect of storm-damage that is often over-looked is what is left in the tree.

-This is when you would want to contact a certified arborist to assess the tree and determine if, first, the tree is worth keeping, and second, if the storm-damaged area needs to be pruned.
+This is when you would want to contact our ISA certified arborist, Nick, to assess the tree and determine if, first, the tree is worth keeping, and second, if the storm-damaged area needs to be pruned.

 For emergencies, call Nick: 785-741-9112

 Link to more info on Emerald Ash Borer: EAB